Roychowdhury-group/FENESTRA-Fake-News-Structure-and-Threat-Assessment/README.md

 4. Assign a contextualized embedding (average over BERT embeddings of their mentions) for top N actants in the final entity ranking
 5. Visualize top ranked entities in a 2D plot projected by PCA
 6. Store embeddings (and their meta data) in csv files align with TensorBoard's input formats
-7. Generate a time plot which visualizes how many entities are introduced to the story daily
+7. Generate a time plot which visualizes how many entities are introduced to the story daily -- In this experiment we consider the fullname of entities (which follows the format of entity_first_name + space + entity_last_name) because first names and last names could be common among multiple persons, however, fullnames are most likely unique.
 8. Provide a supplementary csv file for the time-plot which shows the entity names that got introduced daily, their associate post, and the sentence in which we detected their first presence.